enif77/SimpleDb/README.md

 # SimpleDb
-Library for File-based and MSSQL-based databases.
+Library for handling file-based and MSSQL-based databases.